KatVHarris/UIexampleUWP/README.md

 Activity 2 - Split View

-Activity 3 - App Bars and Menus Search Bar and Auto Complete
+Activity 3 - Adaptive Layouts

 You can see more Samples from Microsoft here: https://github.com/Microsoft/Windows-universal-samples